Immersive Ads

 Portal Ad Format

-Ad content is specific to the user, meaning two users might simultaneously see different images or teleport to different advertiser experiences from the exact same ad unit, and if a user is ineligible to see ads, ad units display a fallback image of the Roblox logo.
+Ad content is specific to the user, meaning two users might simultaneously see different display ads or teleport to different advertiser experiences from the exact same ad unit.
+If a user is ineligible to see ads, ad units display either a customizable fallback image or the Roblox logo.

 To illustrate this concept, see the following three images of the same ad unit showing different content depending on the user.
 User A sees an ad promoting The Mystery of Duvall Drive experience while User B sees an ad promoting Beyond the Dark.
 User C doesn't see an ad at all from this ad unit because they are ineligible to see ads.